CodelikeC/CyberDocuments/README.md

 # I>C++
 - The first basic programming language if you want to enter Cyber Security
-- The fundamentals of networking and TCP/IP + UDP protocols.
+- The fundamentals of networking and libraries / API.
 - Close to Assembly and compiler, operating systems.

 # II>JavaScript